-Project Name: Project Number:

-Project Address: Inspection Date:

-Specific Work Area:

-Site Superintendent: Phone Number:

-Project Manager: Phone Number:

-Owner's Representative: Phone Number:

-Type of Work to be Performed: Group # Туре Class

-Daily Infection Control Checklist

-REQUIRED TASKS: Pass Fail Is construction area maintaining negative air?
-7 Are pre-filters being changed regularly?
-Are the construction walls and barriers intact and secure?
-Is the HVAC system isolated so dust does not enter the system?
-Are there proper walk-off mats and are they kept clean?
-Are the sticky mats in place and being changed regularly?
+Project Name: Project Number: Project Address: Inspection Date: Specific Work Area: Site Superintendent: Phone Number: Project Manager: Owner's Representative: Phone Number: Type of Work to be Performed: Group # Туре Class - · · Daily Infection Control (Checklist DECUMPED TACKO 1 F-9 REQUIRED TASKS: Pass 5 Fail Is construction area maintaining negative air? - Are pre-filters being changed regularly? - Are the construction walls and barriers intact and secure? - Is the HVAC system isolated so dust does not enter the system? - Are there proper walk-off mats and are they kept clean? - Are the sticky mats in place and being changed regularly?
 Is dust being kept from migrating outside the construction area?
 Are materials being hauled in and out in covered containers?
 Is the safety cart in place and well maintained?
 Is there a fire extinguisher available?
 Are the exit ways clean and free from obstructions?
 Is the emergency action plan posted and maintained?
 Are emergency numbers posted and maintained?
 Are proper exit signs in place and maintained if necessary?
 Is the area clean and free of flammable debris?
 If hot work is performed is the "fire watch check" complete?

-If fail is present on any of the above, please note the corrective action taken:
+If fail is present on any of the above, please note the corrective action ta ken: Inspector Signature: Date: